btf-org/flank/README.md

   - ❌ Dashboards with distinct, side-by-side components
 - Flank assumes user actions can be accomplished with a script
   - ❌ Editing proprietary document formats (Word, Photoshop, etc)
+  - ❌ The real complexity of your app lies in the CSS/design
 - Flank assumes the benefits of self-hosting (especially around security) outweigh the inconvenience of setting it up
   - ❌ DB security isn't a concern and a hosted app is faster to setup
 - Flank runs on one machine